TrafeX/clipboard.ninja/PRIVACY.md

 **The right to data portability** – You have the right to request that clipboard.ninja transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, I have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at our email: privacy@trafex.nl
+If you would like to exercise any of these rights, please contact me.

 # Cookies
 Cookies are text files placed on your computer to collect standard Internet log information and visitor behavior information.